 Blue fawns have a blue face because they have two versions of a gene mutation called the dilute gene, which causes their eyes to become blue.
 The term “gene mutation” refers to the fact that the consequences of a gene are only manifested when two copies of the altered gene are present in a puppy at birth.
 There are two that they have inherited: one from their mother and the other from their father.

 The dilute gene decreases the amount of darker pigmentation in black-pigmented hair, causing them to look grey instead of black.

 Because the dilute gene might have unexpected health implications in French Bulldogs that express it, color dilution is expressly excluded from fulfilling the official breed standard.

 A blue fawn Frenchie is distinguished by a fawn coat and a blue mask.
-Quite naturally, the fur that covers a dog’s face, including their nose, the area surrounding their eyes, and the area over their head and ears, is known as their mask.
+Quite naturally, the fur that covers a dog’s face, including its nose, the area surrounding its eyes, and the area over its head and ears, is known as its mask.

 Of course, the word ‘blue’ does not literally imply blue, but rather a soft grey.
 Only a minor distinction from the permitted black mask exists, but it is significant to French Bulldog purists who believe in the breed’s traditional appearance.

 In many cases, the color dilution goes to the blue fawn Frenchies’ eyes, which may be brownish, blue, or green in hue.
 The breed standard also considers this to be a reason for disqualification.

 You Might Also Like to Check Lilac Blue French Bulldog